 How to make the most of two days in Paris

 On our trip to France this summer, we spent the majority of the time at the beach in Biarritz and St. Jean-de-Luz, but we couldn’t leave without taking a quick trip to Paris.
 Sure, it’s a big city, but it’s totally doable to spend just a couple days in Paris if you have a plan.
-You can read more about our surf trip here.
+You can read more about the first part of our surf trip here.

 Here is how we spent our two days in Paris, which, of course, included many stops at outdoor cafes for drinks and snacks.